GuidanceMantras/GuidanceMantras/README.md

 - You can improve/gain technical skills via Udemy  application https://www.udemy.com/

 ### How to prepare for government jobs

+### Benefits of Government jobs
+- Job security
+- Better prepare for higher position while working as a government employee for better pay and
+- Work-life balance
+- Being with family always
 -
 ## Private Jobs in Inida
 - Please have a account on LinkedIn